OPENING NIGHT PARTY 6-9pm

 2pm: JUMP ROPE AS PERSONAL TALISMAN

-Artist Nancy Nowacek facilitates an hour-long, hands-on workshop—participants will create their own personal jump ropes while learning about the power of the jump rope for the mind and aging body.
-Maximum 12 participants (first come basis).
+Artist Nancy Nowacek facilitates an hour-long, hands-on workshop—participants will create their own personal jump ropes while learning about the power of the jump rope for the mind and aging body. $20 materials fee will be requested on site.

 3:30pm: MENOPAUSE TO THE CORE